The Importance of Being Less Earnest

 The question is not whether you’ve recently seen a commercial constructed like the above, but how many you’ve seen since waking up today.
 Like a fool, I exercise at an unholy hour of the morning (looking this average takes effort, folks) and often find myself watching the local news while working out.
 Over any given 30-minute stretch, I am liable to see five or six prime examples of what I call “overly earnest advertising.“ Always sincere.
 Always well-intentioned.
 Always making me yearn for the traffic report, even though I work from home.

 To be fair, some of these spots are very well-produced.
 Many of the real people in them seem genuinely, well, real.
 But that’s not the issue.
 The issue is that well-made wallpaper is still wallpaper.
-And given its cost of entry on even a local scale, advertising cannot afford to
+And given its cost of entry on even a local scale, advertising cannot afford to be wallpaper.

 I know why these spots exist.
 They’re relatively cheap to produce and require little in the way of pesky “creative services fees.“ Businesses want to be seen as relatable, knowledgeable, and trustworthy.
 Worthy attributes all companies should aspire to embody.
 But there’s a difference between illustrating said character traits and merely telling people you possess them.
 To tell people you possess these traits in a manner that has long since lost the ability to attract ears and eyeballs just sets these businesses up for low levels of success.
 (Why not failure?
 Because just about any advertising is better than no advertising.)